 - III.
 Earned leave shall be credited at the end of the month.
-An employee earning pay for at least seventy-five percent (75%) of the workdays in the month shall be treated as earning benefits for a month of employment. - A. A full time employee whose normal working day is less than eight (8) hours shall earn and use vacation days in proportion to hours worked. - B. No professional support staff employee shall earn more than one and one-half (11⁄2) seven and one-half (71⁄2) hour vacation days per month.
-A maximum of sixty (60) vacation days may be carried over at the end of each fiscal year. - C. Each employee must use half of each year's earned vacation within the year in which it is earned. - D. Annual vacation leave time for an individual employee shall be approved by the Superintendent/designee and scheduled so that there will be a minimum disruption of the operation of the school system.
+An employee earning pay for at least seventy-five percent (75%) of the workdays in the month shall be treated as earning benefits for a month of employment. - A. A full time employee whose normal working day is less than eight (8) hours shall earn and use vacation leave days in proportion to hours worked. - B. No professional support staff employee shall earn more than one and one-half (11⁄2) seven and one-half (71⁄2) hour vacation leave days per month. - C. Effective July 1, 2009, the maximum number of vacation leave days that may be accrued is the greater of: - 1.
+80 vacation leave days, or - 2.
+The number of vacation leave days accrued as of July 1, 2009, plus 20 vacation leave days.

-- E. A leave application shall be filed with the Superintendent or designee showing the annual leave dates. - F. Annual leave used shall be charged to accumulated balances on a last-infirst-out basis.
+- D. Annual vacation leave time for an individual employee shall be approved by the Superintendent/designee and scheduled so that there will be a minimum disruption of the operation of the school system. - E. A leave application shall be filed with the Superintendent or designee showing the annual leave dates. - F. Annual leave used shall be charged to accumulated balances on a last-infirst-out basis.